lachrimae/datastructures/README.md

 # Learnings
 ## Valgrind is great
 The first draft of several of these datastructures involved double `free`s and the occasional segfault.
 I probably would not have figured out what was going on if I hadn't used Valgrind to track down allocations.
 Valgrind helped me realize that most of my problems had to do with performing shallow copies of an object, allowing the original to go out of scope, and then trying to deallocate the same memory region a second time.
+I can also be certain I'm not leaking memory due to its heap analysis.

 ## `malloc`/`free` vs `new`/`delete`
 Previously I had conflated the memory management techniques available in C and C++.
 I hadn't thought through the fact that `delete` not only deallocates memory, but also runs destructors.
 In fact, when deleting an array of objects with destructors, one must call `delete[]` in order to apply the destructor to each element of the array!